Levels: 1-12 and more. We teach mathematics from the very beginning to a very advanced level.

 Standards of Excellence.
-We have stricter math standards than any school I know of.
+We have very high standards.
 For example,

 in order to pass fraction addition and subtraction, our students must work 20 worksheets, each with 20 problems,

 and must make 95% correct on all 20 worksheets.
 Whenever a child misses more than one problem,

 the worksheet will have to be redone at a later time.